gayathri-venu/gayathri-venu/README.md

 Loves to solve real world problems applying skills I've earned and learn more on the go.

-Interested in Web Development and Data Science
+Interested in Web Development and Product Management

 Occasional writer and artist.